 a.
 Representation of people from the country in which the organisation operates in decision-making structures (for instance boards or advisory committees).

 b.
-The share of the organisation’s financing spent in its headquarters, compared to country programmes.
+The share of the organisation’s financing spent in its headquarters, compared to in the Global South.

 c.
 Evidence of gender-balanced Southern leadership in programme development and management (including financial management).